151henry151/parts-unlimited-to-bigcommerce/README.md

 The Base Price File Data Transfer will update the PartsUnlimited table in the PARTDATA mySQL database.

 The Catalog Content Data Transfer will update the CatalogContentExport table in the PARTDATA mySQL database.
+This functionality is not yet ready for use.
+DO NOT attempt to run the Catalog Content Data Transfer until all web-scraping functionality has been eliminated or we may inadvertently violate the terms of our agreement with Parts Unlimited.

   * Base Price File Data Transfer:
      * Execute update_base_header_database.bash
   * Catalog Content Data Transfer:
-     * Execute update_catalog_content_database.bash
+     * Execute update_catalog_content_database.bash -- NOT YET READY FOR USE

 **Components of Base Price File Data Transfer:**